Georgia Hale: The Gold Rush (1925)

+Douglas Fairbanks had signed Hale to a one-year contract with Elton Film corp to play opposite him in his upcoming film Don Q, Son of Zorro (1925).
+Chaplin managed to lift her contract from Fairbanks - Hale was immediately given screen tests and enlisted for the part opposite him in The Gold Rush.

+The Gold Rush had its world premiere at Grauman's Egyptian Theatre on June 26, 1925.

+New York Times critic Mordaunt Hall, in an August 1925 review, notes that Georgia Hale provided “a most natural performance” as the Klondike dance hall entertainer Georgia.

 Personal life

 Hale was a close companion of Chaplin in the late 1920s and early 1930s.

-She went on to teach dance, and later became wealthy through real estate investments in Southern California.
+She went on to teach dance and later became wealthy through real estate investments in Southern California.
 She never married, but she lived with a male companion for the last 15 years of her life, and he received most of her estate upon her death on June 17, 1985.

 According to her memoir, Hale became a follower of Christian Science.
 She met with Chaplin during his brief return to the United States in 1972.

 Writings

 Hale spoke warmly of her time with Chaplin in Unknown Chaplin.
 She also wrote a book about her experiences with him, titled Charlie Chaplin: Intimate Close-Ups.
 Written in the 1960s, it was published in 1995, a decade after her death, by The Scarecrow Press; Heather Kiernan edited the manuscript.